Prometric Regional Testing Connecticut CT- Instructions

 2) Click on” Candidate Resource” then “Online Application”

-4) If you can’t figure out a password because of their strict password rules please use
+4) If you have difficulty creating a password due to their strict password rules, you can use

 “ Nemi12345!”

-5) Once you receive the email it will be coming from “Prometric “ and it will have an activation link and then sign in.
+5) Once you receive the email from Prometric, please click the activation link and sign in.

-Note: If you email is hooked up to your mobile device just click on the activation link in the email and then go back to the page below to sign in.
+Note: If your email is hooked up to your mobile device just click on the activation link in the email and then go back to the page below to sign in.

 9) Part B- Click on Written Test and Clinical Test ($138.00)

-10) Click on Credit card- No money orders or Cashier checks.
-THEY WILL SLOW DOWN THE PROCESS.
+10) Click on Credit card- No money orders or Cashier checks, they will slow down the process for you and delay being scheduled.

 11) Part C- Click on New Nurse Aide

-12) Part D- Click on little Microscope and a new window will pop up behind your current webpage.
-This page you will have to type in “Northeast Medical Institute”.
-Click Search and then click on the code number that will be “ 99029CT” Make sure you put the Training Completion Date by click on the little calendar on the right side and adding the date which your CERTIFICATE OF COMPLETION HAS ON IT.
+12) Part D- Click on the little microscope and a new window will pop up behind your current webpage.
+On this page, type in “Northeast Medical Institute” and select Search.
+The correct code number is “99029CT”.
+Be sure to input your Training Completion Date by clicking on the little calendar on the right side and adding the date found on your CERTIFICATE OF COMPLETION.

 Training Instructor Name: Gerald Roberson